qzyu211/wang-zhan/_posts/2019-12-17-feedforward.md

 \textbf{A}^{[2]}
 $$

 This completes the matrix of second layer activations.
 Since we are only developing a two-layer neural network, only one more final activation function is needed.
 In this example, we will be doing multi-class classification, and so a softmax function will be chosen as the final activation function (in the case of binary classification, a sigmoid function would be utilized).
-Wrapping the matrix of second layer activations with the corresponding activation function, $\sigma(\cdot)$, the following expression is derived,
+Wrapping the matrix of second layer activations with the corresponding activation function, $$\sigma(\cdot)$$, the following expression is derived,

 $$
 	\hat{y}_{n,k}\left(\textbf{x}_n, \textbf{W}^{[1]}, \textbf{W}^{[2]}\right) = \sigma\left(a_{n, k}^{[2]}\right)=\sigma\left(\sum_{j=0}^{M} w_{k, j}^{[2]} h\left(\sum_{i=0}^{D} w_{j, i}^{[1]} x_{n, i}\right)\right),